himasha0421/SelfDriving-Car/Find-Lanelines/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
-We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md

-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-Creating a Great Writeup
+The goals / steps of this project are the following:
+* Make a pipeline that finds lane lines on the road

+[//]: # (Image References)

+[image1]: ./examples/grayscale.jpg "Grayscale"

 ---
-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
-There are three parts to the reflection:

-1. Describe the pipeline
+### 1. My working  pipeline.

+My pipeline consisted of 6 steps.
+1. First images are converted into the gray scale image type
+2. Use Canny edge detector for detect edges of the gray scale image
+3. Define a feild of view for the lane lines and define a ROI for the image
+4. crop the edge output using above ROI
+5. Hough transform is used to refine the lane lines
+6. extrapolate the lane lines for continous line segment

+#### Jupyter notebook contain all the functions for above steps

+If you'd like to include images to show how the pipeline works, here is how to include an image:

+![alt text][image1]

-2. Identify any shortcomings
+### 2. Identify potential shortcomings with  current pipeline

+* One potential shortcoming would be what would happen when the lane lines curavtuer having more deviation and hough transform is not capable of resulting the lane lines
+* Another shortcoming could be this algorithm is not robust on illumination changes
+* Major draw back on paramter tunning , because these paramters are not robust on real world scenarios

-3. Suggest possible improvements
+### 3. Suggest possible improvements to  pipeline

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.
-Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).
+* A possible improvement would be to producing a parameter tunning pipline sperately
+* Another potential improvement could be to use camera calibaration , undistort images , use birdeye view for curvatuer detection , use different colour space

-The Project
+## The Project startup
 ---

-## If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
+### If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
 If not, you should install the starter kit to get started on this project. ##

 **Step 1:** Set up the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) if you haven't already.